 - Initiate a quick driver scan and let Advanced Driver Updater do its job to discover old, corrupted, damaged, incompatible, and missing drivers on your PC.

-- As soon as Advanced Driver Updater replaces your current outdated drivers with the right and most compatible versions, a message like the below will appear in front of you.
+- As soon as Advanced Driver Updater replaces your current outdated drivers with the right and most compatible versions, a message like the one below will appear in front of you.

 Method 5: Reset Modem or Router